dbukowski/DBDebugToolkit/README.md

 - `DBTapTrigger` - reacts to tapping the screen.
 - `DBLongPressTrigger` - reacts to long pressing the screen.

 By default, DBDebugToolkit is set up with `DBShakeTrigger`.
-You can provide your own array of triggers like this:
+You can also provide your own array of triggers:

 ```swift
 import DBDebugToolkit